How to start a landscaping business

 6. Get your hiring documents together

 Now we need to talk about hiring.
 First off, know that you might be able to start your company with just one employee—you.
-But if you think you’ll need a team right away, you’ll need to take some time to prepare for the hiring process.
+But if you think you’ll need a team right away, you’ll need to take some time to prepare for the landscaping business hiring process.
 To get you started, here’s a quick checklist of to-dos:

 - Get your Employer Identification Number (often shortened to EIN).